 Light Balsamic Vinaigrette

 While this salad dressing is low in calories, it’s not low in sugar or sodium.
-Like many low-fat or ‘light’ salad dressings, this balsamic vinaigrette makes up for lost fat with sugar.
-But since it’s one of the better options at Chick-fil-A, use it sparingly on your salads.
+Like many low-fat or “light” salad dressings, this balsamic vinaigrette makes up for lost fat with sugar.
+But since it’s one of the better options on the Chick-fil-A menu, use it sparingly on your salads.